EmpPowiUDE/NovalandGuide/docs/source/PyCharmOverview.rst

 Problems:
 ___________________
-This area is usually located at the top of the PyCharm interface and displays all errors and warnings that occurred during the build or test process.
+This area is usually located at the bottom of the PyCharm interface and displays all errors and warnings that occurred during the build or test process.
 Here you can quickly click on problems and navigate directly to the corresponding location in the code.

 Python Packages: